emsterk05/greptile_changelog/README.md

 # AI Changelog Generator

 An AI-powered CLI tool that reads your git history and automatically generates a public-facing changelog for your project.
-It uses the code diff (not commit messages) to write clear, user-friendly changelog entries via GPT-4o.
+It uses the code diff (not commit messages) to write clear, user-friendly changelog entries.
 It also hosts a local website to display your changelog.

 ## Requirements

 - Node.js 18+
 - A git repo with at least one commit
-- An OpenAI API key (GPT-4o access) exported as `OPENAI_API_KEY` in your shell
+- An OpenAI API key exported as `OPENAI_API_KEY` in your shell

 ## How It Works